vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/7.0/README.md

 > Upgrade to a supported version as soon as possible.
 The information here about this product version
 > is no longer maintained.
 It is provided here solely as an archive.

 The VMware vSphere Security Configuration & Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VMware vSphere itself.
-Started more than fifteen years ago, it has long served as the reference for virtualization administrators looking to protect their infrastructure.

-# Download the Latest Version
+## Download the Latest Version

-This version of the Security Configuration & Hardening Guide can be downloaded from this directory, using the links above.
+Download this version of the guide from the file list in this directory.
 You may need to click the "Download Raw File" button.
 The link to this location is:

 [https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide/vsphere/7.0](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide/vsphere/7.0)